 1. You're spending too much valuable time managing HR problems.

-2. You are worried about or have experienced exposure to liability.
+2. You are worried about or have experienced liability exposure.

-A skilled HR person has to have a keen understanding of hiring rules, EEOC requirements, collective bargaining agreements, recruiting, and training, and they have to be able to find job candidates to fill your staffing needs.
+A skilled HR person has to have a keen understanding of hiring rules, EEOC requirements, collective bargaining agreements, recruiting and training – and they have to be able to find job candidates to fill your staffing needs.
 Some HR managers oversee payroll as well.
-The HR manager must understand where you could face liability in hiring or managing workers, and if they oversee your payroll, your risk of a run-in with the IRS looms as well.
+The HR manager must understand where you could face liability in hiring or managing workers, and, if they oversee your payroll, they reduce your risk of a run-in with the IRS.
 By outsourcing HR, you give responsibility to someone who is specifically trained in the practical and legal aspects of HR.
 The cost of just one tax reporting violation could pay for a year of outsourced HR.

 Editor's note: Looking for an HR outsourcing service?
 Fill out the below questionnaire to have our vendor partners contact you with free information.